 The male kākāpō’s booming call can be heard as far as 5 kilometres away.
 One was recorded making 17,000 booms in one night.
 Some birds keep this up for three months – a feat that they can only achieve with an adequate diet.

 To breed, males gather in a ‘booming arena’ in summer, between December and March.
 They inflate their air sacs and make a low booming sound which carries far into the night to attract mates.
 As females arrive, males compete for their attentions.

 Attracting females to a central courtship arena is known as a lek system of breeding.
-The kākāpō is the only parrot that breeds in this way.
+The kākāpō is the only parrot and the only nocturnal bird that breeds in this way.

 After mating, the female makes a nest, hatches two to four eggs, and feeds the young – while the male goes his solitary way until the next breeding season.
 Juveniles are vulnerable to predators because the female has to leave the nest at night to search for food, sometimes jogging several kilometres two or three times a night.
 The kākāpō breeding cycle spans five months, leaving the female’s reserves severely depleted.

 The geologist James Park travelled to Dusky Sound in 1890.
 He wrote that his companion, the explorer William Docherty, supposedly knew kākāpō well, yet failed to recognise their booming as the call of a bird.
 ‘So sudden and startling was the sound that he maintained to the last that it was a subterranean noise in some way connected with volcanic action.’
 1

 In 1899, the explorer Charlie Douglas forecast that the kākāpō was ‘doomed to extinction long before the Kiwi and the Roa [great spotted kiwi] are a thing of the past’.